Lynn Redgrave Theater

-The Lynn Redgrave Theater was an Off-Broadway theater in Manhattan, New York City, New York.
+The Lynn Redgrave Theater was an Off-Broadway theater at 45 Bleecker Street in the NoHo neighborhood of Manhattan, New York City, New York, US.
 It was previously known as the Bleecker Street Theater and 45 Bleecker Street Theater but was renamed in honor of actress Lynn Redgrave in 2013.

-As of 2023, the building is for sale, with a reported asking amount of $USD 50,000,000.
+As of 2023, the building (with an address of 43–49 Bleecker Street) was for sale, with a reported asking amount of $50 million; it was being proposed for residential conversion by 2025.